thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 #### Feature engineering:

 From `Policy Start Date`, we extract the useful following features that allow the model to capture hidden temporal patterns:
-- `year`: to see if policy age can affect risk.
+- `year`: to see if policy age can affect premium .
 - `month`: to see if seasonality effects (e.g., more claims in winter, sales spikes at year-end) exist.
 - `day`: to see mid-month vs. end-of-month patterns.
 - `dow` (day of week): to check if policies started on weekends vs. weekdays have different behaviors.